rehierl/abstract-properties/10-2-setups-of-sets/1-2-definitions.md

 hypothetical setup `S` - a consistent setup (T1).

 Note that the following definitions assume the **superset-of** operator as the basis of the related-to operator.
-That is, a root set must be considered to contain all of its subsets (i.e. most significant).
+That is, a root/source set must be considered to contain all of its subsets (i.e. most significant).

 * `(A related-to B) := (A superset-of B) or (B superset-of A)`